- Food and Cooking

 Are you wondering how to make smooth mango juice, free from all the pulp and stringy bits?

-Here on our farm in Northern Brazil, our mango season goes from January until June.
+Here on our farm in Northern Brazil, our mango season goes from January until April.
 We have several trees and use the mangoes daily.
-There are many different types of mangoes.
-Here we have only two varieties but there are several different types grown in this region.
+Although there are many different types of mangoes, here we have only two varieties but there are several different types grown in this region.

 At your market or grocery store, you may see colors such as yellow, green, red and even purple.
 I will give you instructions on how to make mango juice using a blender and how to make it using a juicer.
 No matter which method you choose, you will be rewarded with a refreshing, fresh and healthy juice.

 How to Tell if a Mango is Ripe

 When ripe, a mango will be very fragrant.
 Your nose knows!
 It shouldn't have one area that is overly soft.
 This means that area is damaged, perhaps dropped and bruised, select another.
 Mangoes ripen well in a fruit bowl so I often will pick mine from the tree when they have just started to go yellow and complete the ripening process inside.
 Sometimes if left to fully ripen on the tree, the bats will eat them.
 If it isn't the bats at night, the birds eat them during the day.
 If the fruit falls to the ground and splits open, I will leave a few on the ground for the birds and butterflies.